 |Fatty acids, total monounsaturated [g]||1.79|

 |Aspartic acid [g]||0.31|

 |Glutamic acid [g]||0.48|

 Health Benefits of Buffalo Milk

-Bone Strength: It seems that milk of all varieties is quite well known for its impact on bone strength and development.
+It seems that milk of all varieties is quite well known for its impact on bone strength and development.
 As it turns out, milk from buffalo actually has more calcium than cow milk, making it even better for the prevention of osteoporosis and general bone strength and resilience.
-This is in addition to the number of other essential minerals found in buffalo milk, including copper, manganese, phosphorous and zinc.
+This is in addition to the number of other essential minerals found in buffalo milk, including copper, manganese, phosphorous, and zinc.

-Final Word of Warning: As mentioned, buffalo milk has considerably more fat than cow milk, but many of the other benefits are worthwhile.
+Word of Caution: As mentioned, buffalo milk has considerably more fat than cow milk, but many of the other benefits are worthwhile.
 If you struggle with weight, have a slow metabolism, or live a less than active lifestyle, milk from buffalo may be providing too much fat in your diet.
 Before making any major changes to your daily or weekly health regimen, speak with your medical professional or a nutritionist.